-Furthermore, a high-impact ferrule made of thermoplastic that is placed on one end of the head allows you to alter the tool length to your specifications.
+Furthermore, a high-impact thermoplastic ferrule on one end of the head allows you to alter the tool length to your specifications.

-The tool is also quite easy to use, because to the soft and textured grip on the handle, which relieves your hands of all the pressure.
+The tool is also quite easy to use because of the soft and textured grip on the handle, which relieves your hands of all the pressure.
 Finally, a hanging ring is attached to the handle for easy storage.

 - Tool length can be adjusted